 What Will You Learn in the Florida Drug and Alcohol Course?

-Approved by the Florida DMV, the Florida Drug and Alcohol test is broken down into seven, single-subject units you can study at your own pace.
+Authorized by Florida driver services, the Florida Drug and Alcohol test is broken down into seven, single-subject units you can study at your own pace.
 You can log on and off at any time and pick up right where you left off.
 Some of the chapters in the course include: